 Jumbo Brown Coturnix Quail meat is in high demand by upscale restaurants and gourmet grocery stores.
 And quail eggs are also very marketable.
 In optimal conditions, the Jumbo Browns can go from hatching to the table in 8 to 10 weeks, and they start laying eggs at about 6 weeks old.
 Quality meat, fast maturity, and quick reproduction are all reasons why these Jumbo Browns are such production birds.

 Jumbo Brown Coturnix Quail are also attractive birds, plump in stature and with full, earthy brown coloring.
 Jumbo Brown Coturnix Quail will do well on a game bird or turkey starter feed; they also do very well when reared organically.

 Incubation Time: Jumbo Brown Coturnix Quail Hatching Eggs will hatch in about 18 days.

-Temperature/Humidity: Jumbo Brown Coturnix Quail Hatching Eggs will hatch best if incubated at 100 degrees F, decreasing to 98.5 degrees F during the final three days of incubation.
-Humidity should be kept at 45-55% until day 14 when it should be raised to 55-65% until the chicks hatch.
+Temperature/Humidity: Jumbo Brown Coturnix Quail Hatching Eggs will hatch best if incubated at 100 degrees F. Humidity should be kept at 45-55% until day 14 when it should be raised to 55-65% until the chicks hatch.
 Turning the eggs three times a day for the first 14 days is a solid practice.
 After day 14, stop turning the eggs.